johnson-rl/Hook_Testing/readme.md

 #Hook Testing!

 This is an app for testing some hooks.
 There are many types of hooks.
-I will now list all types of hooks know to exist.
+I will now list all types of hooks known to exist.

 1. Captain
 2. Web